Architect your application for Amazon ECS

 Any data volumes that are used with the containers in the task.

-For a complete list of task definition parameters, see Amazon ECS task definition parameters.
+For a complete list of task definition parameters, see Amazon ECS task definition parameters for the Fargate launch type.

 Use the following guidelines when you create your task definitions: